A Bayesian Framework for Multivariate Differential Analysis: Modelling

 with: \begin{itemize} \item $\mu_{k,N}^{\peptp} = \dfrac{N_{\groupk}^{\peptp} \bar{y}_{\groupk}^{{\peptp},(0)} + \lambda_0^{\peptp} \mu_0^{\peptp}}{\lambda_0^{\peptp} + N_{\groupk}^{\peptp}}$, \item $\hat{\sigma^{\peptp}_{\groupk}}^2 = \dfrac{\beta_0^p + \dfrac{1}{2} \sum\limits_{n = 1}^{N_{\groupk}^{\peptp}}(y_{k,n}^{{\peptp},(0)} - \bar{y}_{\groupk}^{{\peptp},(0)})^2 + \dfrac{\lambda_0 N_{\groupk}^{\peptp}}{2(\lambda_0^{\peptp} + N_{\groupk}^{\peptp})} (\bar{y}_{\groupk}^{{\peptp},(0)} - \mu_0^{\peptp})^2}{(\alpha_0^{\peptp} + \frac{N_{\groupk}^{\peptp}}{2})( \lambda_0^{\peptp} + N_{\groupk}^{\peptp})}$. \end{itemize}

-In this context, it can be noticed that $p\left( \mub_{\groupk} \mid \yb_{\groupk}^{(0)} \right)$ factorises naturally over $\peptp = 1, \dots, \peptP$, and thus only depends upon the data that have actually been observed for each peptide.
-Indeed, we observe that the integration over the missing data $\yb_{\groupk}^{(1)}$ is straightforward in this framework, and neither Rubin's approximation nor even imputation (whether multiple or not) appears necessary.
-The observed data $\yb_{\groupk}^{(0)}$ already bear all the useful information as if each unobserved value could simply be ignored without effect on the posterior distribution.
+It can be noticed that $p\left( \mub_{\groupk} \mid \yb_{\groupk}^{(0)} \right)$ factorises naturally over $\peptp = 1, \dots, \peptP$, and thus only depends upon the data that have actually been observed for each peptide.
+We observe that integrating over missing data $\yb_{\groupk}^{(1)}$ is straightforward in this framework, and neither Rubin's approximation nor imputation (whether multiple or not) appears necessary.
+The observed data $\yb_{\groupk}^{(0)}$ already bear all relevant information as if each unobserved value could merely be ignored without effect on the posterior distribution.